The Setup π οΈ

 environment.

-When prompted for an ID, we will call it prod-[MM.DD.YY]-clone
+When prompted for an ID, we will call it prod-[MM.DD.YY]-clone.
+So if the last environment you created was called prod-05.11.25, this

 2.6 Point your aliases

-and the other two aliases (non-free tier only) to prod-[MM.DD.YY]-clone
+Point your production alias to prod-[MM.DD.YY] and the other two aliases (non-free tier only) to prod-[MM.DD.YY]-clone.

 2.7 Fix your API key

-Now that we have more aliases, you’ll have to go to the API key you made in the API keys
+Now that we have more aliases, youβll have to go to the API key you made in the API keys menu.

 This will make it so our API key will work for all of our Vercel environments.